NowLoadY/NowLoadY/README.md

 &ensp;&ensp;My name is Danny, and I'm so surprised to notice that you are interested in my stories!
 I am a college student who is studying "mechanical design and manufacturing and its automation", and I'm so interested in Robotics!
 That's the reason why I came here.
 The environment in here is good, everyone is full of kindness and patience, and it's not hard to see: everyone in GitHub all has a fighting-heart.
 &ensp;&ensp;I like watching Japan's anime, and I like drawing too!
 Then, games are indispensable!
 Recently, I'm playing with WatchDogs2, it's a great work finished by Ubisoft.

-&ensp;&ensp;I’m currently working on a RC-car and my teacher in lab is leading me to do a research on computer vision in inagriculture.
-In my imagination, My RC-car should have some amazing ways to be controlled, I can't stop thinking how it would be if I use my Samsung Galaxy Watch to control it!
-And its control program is going to be wrote in dart, which is the main language of flutter.
-I'm also writing an RC-car's program: [Program Tyres](https://github.com/NowLoadY/ProgramTyres), which includes "dealing with sensors signal", "controling motor in a correct speed" and so on, and I have a partner work on it with me, for the reason that it needs to fit too many kinds of tyres😄
 <!--
 **NowLoadY/NowLoadY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.